On the renormalization-group analysis of the SM: loops, uncertainties, and vacuum stability: Conclusions

 We have reviewed the renormalization-group equations for the most important SM dimensionless couplings that describe gauge interactions of the SM particles, Yukawa interactions of the heavy top and bottom quarks, and the Higgs boson self-interactions.
 We provided an illustrative analysis of the one-loop RGE and highlighted regions in space of couplings with different asymptotic behavior.
 Beyond the leading order we discussed various loop configurations and carried out a refined analysis of the ``non-diagonal'' cases when gauge, Yukawa, and self-coupling beta functions are used at different loops.
 Following \cite{Alam:2022cdv}, we used \SMDR\ code and derived approximate expressions for the running couplings at the electroweak scale chosen to be $\mu_0 = 173.22$ \GeV.
 The latter were utilized in our study of the parametric uncertainties for the running parameters.
 We showed that these uncertainties are almost independent of the considered loop configurations (see Table.~\ref{tab:paramerr}).

-Our analysis of the SM renormalization-group equations reveals that the choice of loop order in beta functions and matching conditions significantly impacts theoretical uncertainty estimated from the matching scale variation.
-Specifically, employing ``non-diagonal'' loop configurations, while theoretically motivated by Weyl consistency conditions, introduces a larger theoretical uncertainty in key predictions like the vacuum decay probability compared to the traditional "diagonal" approach.
-We stress that a consistent treatment of loop orders across both the RGE and their initial conditions is required.
+Our analysis of the SM renormalization-group equations reveals that the choice of loop order for the beta functions and matching conditions significantly impacts the theoretical uncertainty estimated from matching scale variation.
+We confirm that this uncertainty decreases when higher loop orders are included.
+However, employing theoretically motivated “non‑diagonal” loop configurations—such as $L,(L-1),(L-2)$ for some $L>2$, which are suggested by Weyl consistency conditions—introduces a larger theoretical uncertainty in key predictions (e.g., the vacuum decay probability) compared with the traditional “diagonal” approach of using $L$-loop RGEs for all couplings.
+We therefore stress that a consistent treatment of loop orders in both the renormalization-group equations and their initial conditions is required.

+Different observables can obviously be most sensitive to different parameters\footnote{For example, in our vacuum decay study, we are primarily interested in $a_\lambda$}.
+Theoretical uncertainties of the former are impacted by the lowest available loop order for the latter.
+Nevertheless, the computation of the necessary ingredients for the full $L$-loop analysis can be technically challenging and time-consuming.
+As a consequence, we appreciate a common approach (like in Refs.~\cite{Kniehl:2016enc,Martin:2019lqd}) that utilizes all state-of-the-art results available in literature.